chharvey/counterpoint-proposals/issues/94-potential-access.md

 let s: str = result2!.message; %== "error!"
 ```

 Claim access only makes an assertion to the type-checker; it does not affect the compmiled output.
+In other words, `a!.b` compiles to the same output as `a.b`.
 In the example below, the last line evaluates `return_0.()` (and executes the print statement), but ultimately results in a runtime error, since `result` is `null`.
 ```cp
 function return_0(): int {
 	print.("I am returning 0.");